 Karmic Impact, Delays, and Detours

 It is not sustainable to be repeatedly knocked down in the name of paying back karma.
 It doesn’t make sense to continually remove a person’s livelihood from them such that they are unable to carry out their life task and agreements.
 In other words, it may not be karma that is at work.
-When we painstakingly created the agenda for the current incarnation we agreed to cover many things – the resolution of karma to others and the working through of our own self-karmas, the continuing and joyful expansion of our souls through more experience in 3D, including specific life tasks, agreements, facilitations, relationships, upgrading old skills and learning new ones, stepping up into a larger (or smaller) game, focusing on tying together the related themes of a half dozen or so past lives and deepening the accumulated insights of many lives, to name only a few items.
+When we painstakingly created the agenda for the current incarnation we agreed to address both our karma – the restoration of what karmic actions to others stole from them, the working through of our own self-karmas- and our dharma through the continuing and joyful expansion of our souls, through more experience, including specific life tasks, agreements, facilitating and mentoring others, relationships, upgrading old skills and learning new ones, and stepping up into a larger (or smaller) game, to name a few.
+To do both karma and dharma we bring through the themes of a half dozen or so past lives that are consonant with the themes of our current life.
 The goal is to more fully realize who we are.

 But things don’t always work out as planned.
 Sometimes we have to fill in the gaps, creating and re-creating from scratch.
 We can get delayed, detoured, or taken out.
 Sometimes there’s deliberate abdication by those who agreed to help us.
 And, life isn’t set in stone.
 The best laid plans of the wisest souls are still subject to the slings and arrows of unpredictable fortune – accidents and other people’s choices.